Most Common Private Jet Charter Costs: A Breakdown

 Heavy Jets

 Heavy Jets arrive with standing room in the main cabins, generous baggage space, kitchens (galleys), and convertible seats for sleeping while you fly across an ocean or just a country.
-For long-range flights, these aircraft have space for 8 to 18 passengers.
+For long-range flights, these aircraft accommodate 8 to 18 passengers.
 Favorite long-range business jets include planes from the makers of Legacy, Gulfstream, Falcon, Challenger, and Global Express.

 Airliners